oscar-bender-stone/honors-thesis/source/1_introduction.typ

 is one unspoken truth: researchers have extremely _diverse_ communities.
 Each community has their own approaches, their own conferences, and their own formatting.
 They even have a distinct preference to chalk, dry erase marker, or neither.
-I didn't notice their prominence in my early mathematical journey, in which I explored papers from set theory, logic, and more.
-At the time, I was in secondary education and had few physical resources.
+For a long time, I didn't notice this aspect about research.
+I started my mathematics journey in secondary education, independently reading papers from set theory, logic, and more.
 I was fortunate to have vast archives available on the internet, but my ability to _collaborate_ in research was limited.
+This quickly changed in college[TODO: maybe make this a stronger sentence?].
-This quickly changed in college.
-I participated in several research groups and found how rich and fulfilling each was.
-Sometimes, I heard about research groups during lecture, and this too opened my perception of research as a whole.
+Everywhere I went, I saw the multitude of research groups, from those mentioned in lecture to the experiences I worked in to the faculty panels in the COSMOS math club.
+I worked in several research groups and found how rich and fulfilling each was.
+This _changed_ my perception of research as a whole.
 I recognize now that diversity _drives_ research, including in the sciences, liberal arts, and many more subjects I have hardly explored.

 Because of how diverse research is, these communities are extremely independent and have separate results.
 For example, I wrote a poster for a cryptography